HomeBlog Home

 Address: 1853 Capital Blvd, Raleigh, NC 27604

-Established in 2010, The Green Chair Project has helped more than 23,000 individuals and over 8,000 households.
+The Green Chair Project has helped more than 23,000 individuals and over 8,000 households.
 Fueled by community donations and volunteers, there are many ways to get involved, whether processing donations or providing assistance in the warehouse.

 group of volunteers putting hands together

-5. Shephard's Table Soup Kitchen
+5. Shepherd's Table Soup Kitchen

 Address: 121 Hillsborough St #1762, Raleigh, NC 27603